-When making your accommodation reservations, check to see if there is a complimentary pick up/drop off service being offered.
+When making your accommodation reservations, check to see if there is a complimentary pickup/drop off service is offered.

 When the weather is dry, taxis are plentiful and inexpensive.
 Taxis line up in most major points through the city, including Wynyard Station, Central Station, Chifley Square, the State Theatre and Elizabeth Bay.
 Booking Fee is approximately $2.20, flag fall is $3.30 and then $2.50 per km.
 You may also be liable for toll and ferry charges.
 Cabbies in Australia are known for their honesty and may help with your luggage.
 Do not forget to ask your cabbie where to visit in Sydney.

 - Legion Cabs: +61-2 13 1451 or +61-2 9289-9000